smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/06 - Outer Joins.md

 | 3  | Mango   |         |         |
 | 4  |         |         |         |

-In Microsoft SQL Server, up to 32 levels of nesting are possible, although the limit varies based on available memory and the complexity of other expressions in the query.
-Individual queries may not support nesting up to 32 levels.
-A subquery can appear anywhere an expression can be used if it returns a single value.

 Here is a `SELECT`, within a `SELECT`, within a `SELECT` statement.
 Nesting SQL statements can make them difficult to read and should be avoided if possible.